nasimbio/Analyzing_Spatial_Transcriptomic_Landscapes_of_Human_Breast_Cancer/README.md

 ### **Task 1: Preprocessing and Spatial Clustering**
 - Load filtered UMI and gene expression matrices into a Seurat object
-- Perform quality control to remove low-quality spots and lowly expressed genes
+- Perform quality control to remove low-quality spots
 - Normalize using **SCTransform**
 - Dimensionality reduction via PCA
 - Clustering and annotation of spatial spots